adyHensem01/springBoot/README.md

    ![image](https://github.com/user-attachments/assets/dcd4e647-a081-4286-998a-84b86818b680)

+-> **Make sure you make the port 8080 to public not private! and click the website icon to get the new url.**

-9. The output, I am using POSTMAN to test the output.
+8. The output, I am using POSTMAN to test the output.

    **POST**
    ![image](https://github.com/user-attachments/assets/1e9c2323-c28c-4e8f-8b54-647ba022e474)